Updated: Nov 3, 2021

 A push up uses your own body weight as the resistance, working your upper body and your core at the same time.

-In the standard push up, these muscle groups are targeted:
+In the standard push up, the following muscle groups are targeted:

 Pectoralis major and pectoralis minor